 "This is in my play - the same complaints about certain organizations who are supposed to help," said playwright Jamuna Yvette Sirker whose play about the disastrous Hurricane Katrina will be performed for one night only at Barrington Stage’s Blatt Center on Saturday, Dec.
 1 with a run-out performance at Proctor’s Theater’ G.E.
 Theater in Schenectady on Sunday, Dec.
 2. "The estimate used of what they collected was maybe $.10 on the dollar, perhaps even less than $.01 on the dollar."

 Hell and High Water was first seen off-Broadway at the Hudson Guild Theater in a multi-stages production directed by Lorca Peress.
 It was partially the result of a Lark Play Development Center workshop and it was followed by productions created by WAM Theatre Company and at Russell Sage College in 2011.
-Now it is being performed to raise awareness and to raise money for

 Its author is a survivor of the tragic attack by Mother Nature on New Orleans, the city where she was born and where she grew up.